Jana Na Dil Se Door Actor Shashank Vyas’ Major Transformation Will Leave You SPEECHLESS!

 He feels that the new look will allow him to explore more genres, "Talent is important, but fitness is also of prime importance today.
 Mujhe hero banna hai.
 If I take up a mythological show, I will be required to be bare-chested most of the time.
 So, don't you need a body to flaunt then?"

-The Actor Doesn’t Want To Restrict Playing Certain Characters
+The Actor Doesn’t Want To Restrict Himself To Playing Certain Characters

 "People will know that I can transform myself as per the requirement of the character.
 Until now, people thought I am capable of playing only certain characters."